Crossed Products of Operator Algebras: Discrete groups

 \textbf{Hao-Ng Isomorphism Conjecture for full crossed products}. \textit{Let $(X, \C)$ be a non-degenerate $\ca$-correspondence and let $\alpha: \G \rightarrow (X, \C)$ be the generalized gauge action of a discrete group $\G$.
 Then

 } Note that if (\ref{introident}) was valid for the relative crossed product $\T^+_{X} \rtimes_{\O_X ,\alpha} \G$, i.e., then Theorem~\ref{HNtensor1}(i) would imply the first half of the Hao-Ng isomorphism conjecture.
-The other half of the conjecture would follow from a similar argument involving Theorem~\ref{HNtensor1}(ii) and \cite[Theorem 3.1]{BKQR}.
-However the validity of (\ref{introident}) is one of the main problems left open in this monograph.
+The other half of the conjecture would follow from a similar argument involving (\ref{introident}) for the relative crossed product $\T^+_X \rtimes_{\T_X, \alpha}\G$, Theorem~\ref{HNtensor1}(ii) and \cite[Theorem 3.1]{BKQR}.
+However the validity of (\ref{introident}) and its variants is one of the main problems left open in this monograph.
 Nevertheless, in the case of a Hilbert bimodule $X$ or an abelian group $\G$, it turns out that this is the case; see the end of this chapter for more on this.

 One can also formulate an analogue of the Hao-Ng isomorphism conjecture for Toeplitz algebras.
 As we explained earlier, the validity of the analogous conjecture has already been established in \cite[Theorem 3.1]{BKQR} .